“The nice thing about standards is that there are so many to choose from.”

 Since we want to make you faster, we weigh frames with everything necessary to make that frame work.
 When we present a frame weight, like the 667 gram RCA, it is a weight for a fully painted frame including hardware like seat post clamp and derailleur hangers.
 After all, you do need your seatpost and derailleurs to ride it.

 What you need to know

 If you find a claimed weight, always ask what was included.
 Was it weighed with hangers and clamps?
 Does it have a seat mast?
 If it has a seat mast, is all of the hardware included?
 What size was weighed?
 Was it painted?
 When comparing two frame weights, make sure you are comparing the same effective parts.
 More often we are seeing frame set or ‘module’ weights.
 If one option includes the headset, bottom bracket, seat post including all of the hardware necessary to mount a saddle, make sure you include the same when considering another option.

 If you can’t put a frame on the scale yourself, the next best thing is to look for an unbiased third party measurement.
 Publications like Tour Magazine, Bicycling, Velonews, and Bicycle Radar often publish weights and do their best to avoid relying on manufacturer claims.

 We compiled our own list of frame weights for internal use (from the RCA white paper).

 So you found some nice, light frame options.
 The comparison doesn’t stop there.
-Stay tuned for Part 2 where I will discuss frame stiffness standards.
+Read Part 2 where composite engineer Will Chan discusses frame stiffness standards.